Skip to the main content.

 How equity dilution affects your employee share scheme

-Whether you already have a company share option plan or are considering launching one, equity dilution is likely a topic at the front of your mind.
+Whether you already have an employee share option plan or are considering launching one, equity dilution is likely a topic at the front of your mind.

 It’s natural to worry about how dilution affects your team.
 You want to make sure that you have enough equity to share with everyone, and that everyone gets their fair portion of what you’ve built together.